 Schedule it

-Treat 'Me' time as an essential appointment in your daily schedule.
-It could be just 15 minutes in the morning or an hour after your child's bedtime but set aside specific, non-negotiable time for yourself each day.
+Treat "me" time as a must in your daily routine.
+It can be 15 minutes in the morning or an hour after your child’s bedtime.
+Set this time aside as non-negotiable just for you each day.

 tick red svg